Port Henry is an historic town with a creative future. We welcome you and hope that you will take a tour of our public art!

 Located on the south entry to Port Henry with a lovely lake view, this new sign honors Johnny Podres who was born in 1932 and grew up in Witherbee, where he learned to play baseball.
 He was a left-handed pitcher with the Brooklyn and Los Angeles Dodgers.
 He is best remembered for being named the Most Valuable Player of the 1955 World Series when he pitched a shutout in Game 7 against the New York Yankees.

-Located on the former Wheelock's Chevrolet building, this panoramic mural depicts Port Henry's lakeside location, railroad history and grand architecture.
+This panoramic mural depicts Port Henry's lakeside location, railroad history and grand architecture.
 On the left, the famed pitcher and native son, Johnny Podres throws a ball that seems to come right at you.
 On the right, an iron miner shines his headlamp.
+This mural, originally displayed on the side of the old Wheelock's Garage, has been relocated to the old Rexall Drug building in Mineville (corner of Plank Rd. and Raymond Wriight Rd.).

 Placed into the front windows of the former Belden-Edwards Ford Garage, these two grey-scale murals recreate historic photos of downtown Port Henry.
 The painting on the left shows Main Street looking north circa 1910.
 The painting on the right shows the elegant old bandstand and fountain at the center of town.